Tjilbruke: Man and creator-being

 The Tjilbruke story became part of the southern Kaurna Dreaming.
 It is more than a creation story; it assumes the status of a religion for some, sets standards and rules for living, and provides spiritual meaning.
 It is both lore and law.
-The lore tells of a time when all their lived in accord with peaceful trading laws which governed all their lives.
+The lore tells of a time when all the people lived in accord with peaceful trading laws which governed all their lives.
 The law was brought to the land, and "Old Tjirbruki", who lived as an ordinary man, a keeper of the law which came from the south, after the water covered the land (when Wongga Yerlo, or Gulf St Vincent, was created.).
 Tjilbruke was renowned as a "great hunter and firemaker", and a hero of the Kaurna.
 He also played a role in helping to protect the animals and the territory of the Kaurna, while at the same time having respect towards neighbouring peoples.
 It was part of his and Kaurna way of life to value all life, whether animal or human.